Sneed-Group/fcp-trial-crack-shortcut/README.md

 # fcp-trial-crack-shortcut
-Released in time for Miku's 2024 birthday, fcp-trial-crack-shortcut is an Apple shortcut script to reset Final Cut Pro's trial on macOS.
+Released just in time for Miku's 2024 birthday, fcp-trial-crack-shortcut is an Apple shortcut script to reset Final Cut Pro's trial on macOS.

 ## Instructions